Unpopular Sri Lankan PM elected president; risks new turmoil

 But many voters view him with suspicion since he was appointed prime minister by Rajapaksa in May, in hopes he would restore stability.

+The protesters accuse the Rajapaksa and his powerful family of siphoning money from government coffers and of hastening the country’s collapse by mismanaging the economy.
+The family has denied the corruption allegations, but the former president acknowledged that some of his policies contributed to Sri Lanka’s meltdown.

 “The struggle will continue until our demands are met.
-He doesn’t have a mandate to rule the country,” said Nemel Jayaweera, a human resources professional.
-“We will continue our struggle.
-We will oppose him.”
+(Wickremesinghe) doesn’t have a mandate to rule the country,” said Nemel Jayaweera, a human resources professional.
+“We will oppose him.”

 Still, the ruling party's majority in Parliament swept Wickremesinghe to victory in Wednesday's vote, with 134 votes.
-Populist former government minister Dullas Alahapperuma secured 82, while a Marxist candidate netted three.
+Populist Dullas Alahapperuma, a longtime ally of Rajapaksa and also a minister in his government, secured 82, while a Marxist candidate netted three.

+The vote, shown on national television, was a decorous, solemn affair.
+While the balloting was secret, as the results were announced, lawmakers thumped their tables in support of their candidates.

-In addition to the protests, some supporters celebrated Wickremesinghe's win.
+After the vote, some supporters celebrated Wickremesinghe’s win in the streets.
 He will be sworn in on Thursday.

-Only a few lawmakers had publicly said they would vote for Wickremesinghe given the widespread hostility against him.
-But before the vote, dozens of lawmakers loyal to Rajapaksa were expected to back Wickremesinghe because he had assured them he would severely punish protesters who burned politicians' homes in the unrest.
+Only a few lawmakers had publicly said they would vote for Wickremesinghe given the widespread hostility against him — but dozens loyal to Rajapaksa had been expected to back him because he had assured them he would severely punish protesters who burned politicians' homes in the unrest.

 On Monday, in his role as acting president, Wickremesinghe declared a state of emergency that gave him broad authority to act in the interest of public security and order.
 Authorities can carry out searches and detain people, and Wickremesinghe can also change or suspend any law.